25it104-sreevarsha/orbit-social/README.md

 | **Launch a Spark** | New post | Minimal composer; posting animates your idea launching directly into the galaxy |
 | **Discover** | Explore/algorithm feed | A live "gravity leaderboard" of what has genuine attention right now, not what's engineered to go viral |

+### Navigation & User Flow

+Orbit provides a consistent navigation experience across its core screens:

+* **Galaxy** — central live constellation experience
+* **Discover** — explore Sparks receiving attention
+* **Launch** — create and launch a new Spark
+* **Your Sky** — view personal relationship gravity
+* **How Orbit Works** — understand the gravity-based interaction model

+The persistent TopBar provides quick access to the main Orbit experiences, while the Galaxy also provides a direct Launch action.
+The application uses React Router for client-side navigation and deep-linked routes.

 ## Why This Isn't Just a Reskin

 Every core interaction model was rebuilt around the gravity concept, not visually restyled from an existing pattern: